Financing crunch leaves Codelco's investment plans in pieces

-CALAMA, Chile (Reuters) - The ambitious investment plans of Chile’s state-run copper producer Codelco are in tatters as it faces delays to mine expansions and keeps at least one unprofitable project running with global copper prices plumbing multi-year lows.
+CALAMA, Chile, Sept 7 (Reuters) - The ambitious investment plans of Chile’s state-run copper producer Codelco are in tatters as it faces delays to mine expansions and keeps at least one unprofitable project running with global copper prices plumbing multi-year lows.

 Expansion of the key Andina mine has been delayed by two years and a plan to take the century-old Chuquicamata mine underground is behind schedule, hampered by operational setbacks and financing and environmental concerns, company insiders say.